 You can use money from the Montana Homeowner Assistance Fund program to pay for the following items, among others:

 The amount you can get varies depending on what kind of assistance you receive.
-For example, you can get up to $25,000 in the form of a loan to reinstate a delinquent mortgage, a $5,000 grant to prevent a property tax foreclosure or to pay off homeowners' association liens, a $300 grant to pay overdue utilities, and $50 per month (in the form of a grant) for past-due internet services.
+For example, you can get up to $50,000 in the form of a loan to reinstate a delinquent mortgage, $10,000 to pay off homeowners' association liens, or a $1,000 grant to pay overdue utilities.

-To qualify for relief from this program, you must have suffered a financial hardship (a material reduction in income or an increase in living expenses) after January 21, 2020, because of the coronavirus pandemic.
-You also have to meet additional guidelines like:
+To qualify for relief from this program, you must have suffered a financial hardship (a material reduction in income or an increase in living expenses) after January 21, 2020, because of COVID-19.
+You also have to meet additional guidelines, such as:

 Some assistance, like for mortgage payments, is in the form of a 0% interest loan, which becomes due when your first mortgage ends or when you sell, refinance, or transfer the property.
 Other kinds of assistance, like paying overdue property taxes and utilities, are in the form of a grant that you don't have to repay.

 Payments from the program go directly to the loan servicer or other approved entity, not to homeowners.